Are Transformers Effective for Time Series Forecasting?: Transformer-Based LTSF Solutions

 \textbf{Self-attention schemes:} Transformers rely on the self-attention mechanism to extract the semantic dependencies between paired elements.
-To reduce the $O\left(L^{2}\right)$ time and memory complexity of the vanilla Transformer, two strategies are used for efficiency improvements.
-On the one hand, LogTrans~\cite{li2019LogTrans} and Pyraformer~\cite{liu2021pyraformer} explicitly introduce a sparsity bias into the self-attention scheme.
-To be specific, LogTrans~\cite{li2019LogTrans} uses a Logsparse mask to reduce the computational complexity to $O\left(LlogL\right)$ while Pyraformer~\cite{liu2021pyraformer} adopts pyramidal attention that captures hierarchically multi-scale temporal dependencies with an $O\left(L\right)$ time and memory complexity.
-On the other hand, Informer~\cite{informer} and FEDformer~\cite{zhou2022fedformer} use the low-rank property in the self-attention matrix.
-Informer~\cite{informer} proposes a ProbSparse self-attention mechanism and a self-attention distilling operation to decrease the complexity to $O\left(LlogL\right)$ and FEDformer~\cite{zhou2022fedformer} designs a Fourier enhanced block and a wavelet enhanced block with random selection to obtain $O\left(L\right)$ complexity.
-Lastly, Autoformer~\cite{xu2021autoformer} designs a series-wise auto-correlation mechanism to replace the original self-attention layer.
+Motivated by reducing the $O\left(L^{2}\right)$ time and memory complexity of the vanilla Transformer, recent works propose two strategies for efficiency.
+On the one hand, LogTrans and Pyraformer explicitly introduce a sparsity bias into the self-attention scheme.
+Specifically, LogTrans uses a Logsparse mask to reduce the computational complexity to $O\left(LlogL\right)$ while Pyraformer adopts pyramidal attention that captures hierarchically multi-scale temporal dependencies with an $O\left(L\right)$ time and memory complexity.
+On the other hand, Informer and FEDformer use the low-rank property in the self-attention matrix.
+Informer proposes a ProbSparse self-attention mechanism and a self-attention distilling operation to decrease the complexity to $O\left(LlogL\right)$, and FEDformer designs a Fourier enhanced block and a wavelet enhanced block with random selection to obtain $O\left(L\right)$ complexity.
+Lastly, Autoformer designs a series-wise auto-correlation mechanism to replace the original self-attention layer.

-\textbf{Decoders:} The original Transformer decoder outputs sequences in an autoregressive manner, resulting in a slow inference speed and error accumulation effects, especially for long-term predictions.
-Informer~\cite{informer} designs a generative-style decoder for DMS forecasting.
+\textbf{Decoders:} The vanilla Transformer decoder outputs sequences in an autoregressive manner, resulting in a slow inference speed and error accumulation effects, especially for long-term predictions.
+Informer designs a generative-style decoder for DMS forecasting.
 Other Transformer variants employ similar DMS strategies.
-For instance, Pyraformer~\cite{liu2021pyraformer} uses a fully-connected layer concatenating spatio-temporal axes as the decoder.
-Autoformer~\cite{xu2021autoformer} sums up two refined decomposed features from trend-cyclical components and the stacked auto-correlation mechanism for seasonal components to get the final prediction.
-FEDformer~\cite{zhou2022fedformer} also uses a decomposition scheme with the proposed frequency attention block to decode the final results.
+For instance, Pyraformer uses a fully-connected layer concatenating Spatio-temporal axes as the decoder.
+Autoformer sums up two refined decomposed features from trend-cyclical components and the stacked auto-correlation mechanism for seasonal components to get the final prediction.
+FEDformer also uses a decomposition scheme with the proposed frequency attention block to decode the final results.